 Under Pedestrian Bridge Replacement Alternative A, the presence of construction equipment and crews would result in limited trampling of understory vegetation.
 Replacement of portions of the existing trail with boardwalk would reduce compaction of redwood roots, resulting in minor long-term beneficial impacts to redwoods.
-The rerouting of the existing trail at Bridge 3 and replacement with flexible pacing would result in minor, long term adverse impacts to understory vegetation.
-Implementation of BMP-8 through BMP-14 would reduce the potential for adverse effects on vegetation, including redwoods.
+The rerouting of the existing trail at Bridge 3 and replacement with flexible paving would result in minor, long term adverse impacts to understory vegetation.
+Implementation of BMP-8 through BMP-14 would reduce the potential for adverse effects on vegetation, including redwoods (see Appendix D).
 Implementation of BMP BIO-15, which requires revegetation of disturbed areas caused by project work and trail re-routes, would reduce impacts on understory vegetation.
 These BMPs include identification of a route that minimizes disturbance, placement of protective mats, salvaging of vegetation, decompaction of soil as needed, potentially padding redwood trunks, and creation of a plant protection plan which would be protective of native plants and would limit the spread of invasive plants.

-No impacts on rare plants are anticipated because a survey would be conducted prior to any construction activities and protective measures implemented if rare plants were discovered, per BMP BIO-11, -12, and -13.
-These BMPs require a rare plant survey and avoidance and minimization measures for rare plants, if discovered within 50 feet of Proposed Actions.
+No impacts on rare plants are anticipated because a survey would be conducted prior to any construction activities and protective measures implemented if rare plants were discovered, per BMP BIO-11, -12, and -13 (see Appendix D).
+These BMPs require a rare plant survey within areas that could potentially be disturbed by proposed actions and avoidance and minimization measures for rare plants, if discovered within 50 feet of proposed actions.